scimma/astrodash-web/astrodash-docs/docs/guides/code-examples/python.md

 # Python Examples (v1 API)

-Complete Python examples for using the Astrodash API.
+Complete Python examples for using the AstroDASH 2.0 API.

 ## Setup